The purpose of the Arizona Council of the Blind (AzCB) is to promote the rights and capabilities of blind and visually impaired people.

 Ruth and Edwin Druding opened their home in Glendale for holiday gatherings.
 Edwin edited our newsletter, ForeSight, and recorded the audio version. … Dick Bailey served as chaplain for many years, giving the benediction at meetings and other events. … Sharon and Tom Booker, of Green Valley, were stalwart members of the Southern Arizona chapter. … Barbara McDonald served on the State Board of Directors and led the Phoenix-area chapter for many years.
 She recruited Gail Wilt, who followed in her footsteps.
 Barbara attended as many national conventions as she could.
 Her name and bio are on ACB’s Angel Wall.

-Today AZCB has chapters in Verde Valley, Southern Arizona (Tucson plus), and Central Arizona (the Phoenix metropolitan area).
-We are a thriving organization.
+Today, AZCB has chapters in Central Arizona (Phoenix area), Southern Arizona (Tucson area), and Verde Valley and is a thriving organization.